KonnorRogers/personal-site/src/_posts/2024-04-23-exploring-slash-commands-accessibility.md

 That's all I got.
 Best of luck on your suggestions / slash commands!
 I hope you learned something, I know I did!

+## Additional notes

+### Editor note 1 04/23/2024

+When writing this I totally forgot about navigating options via `ctrl+option+arrowDown` and `ctrl+option+arrowUp` in VoiceOver which is an intended way of navigating combobox options in VoiceOver.

+Using `ctrl+option+arrow` keys on Github  causes it to shift focus back to the editor and off of the listbox not allowing you to select any suggestions.

+In TinyMCE, `ctrl+option+arrow` stays on current menuitem does not shift selection.

+Discord and Slack obviously do nothing since I can't get them working in VoiceOver.